wangziqi2013/wangziqi2013.github.io/_posts/2020-07-23-thesaurus.markdown

 Thesaurus computes the fingerprinting hash as follows.
 The cache line content is treated as a 64-element column vector.
 Given a fingerprint length of K, the transformation matrix is defined as a K * 64 matrix with elements randomly selected from {-1, 0, 1} with zero having probablity of 2/3 and the other two having a probablity of 1/6.
-The paper
+After multiplying the transformation matrix with the 64 * 1 vector, the resulting K * 1 column vector is then mapped to a simpler form by quantifying all positive elements to 1, negative elements to 0, with zero elements remaining the same.
+The final result can be represented as a bit vector and compared with each other by hardware rather efficiently.
+The intuition of the transformation is that if two cache lines are similar to each other